-Organisational health and capability - main impact measures and standards 2010-13 main impact measures and standards 2008/09 Actual 2007/08 Actual Staff engagement Improve (or at least maintain) the engagement and satisfaction of our staff measured against the previous two years.
+2010-13 main impact measures and standards 2008/09 Actual 2007/08 Actual Staff engagement Improve (or at least maintain) the engagement and satisfaction of our staff measured against the previous two years (on a scale of 1 to 5).
 Overall engagement 3.8 Overall satisfaction 3.7 Basic needs met 4.0 Individual contribution 3.7 Teamwork 3.7 Growth 4.2 Overall engagement 3.7 Overall satisfaction 3.5 Basic needs met 4.0 Individual contribution 3.5 Teamwork 3.5 Growth 4.0 Staff experience and expertise Improve (or at least maintain) the average years of experience of our staff measured against the previous two years.
 Office of the Auditor- General 7.6 Audit New Zealand 4.2 Corporate Services 2.9 Office of the Auditor- General 7.2 Audit New Zealand 4.3 Corporate Services 5.4 Achieve a pass rate of staff undertaking NZICA accreditation of not less than 95%.
 94% 100% Quality assurance reviews for all appointed auditors are completed during a three-year period.
 Of the auditors reviewed in any given year, 95% achieve a result of satisfactory or better.
-All completed 100% achieved satisfactory or better All completed 93% achieved satisfactory or better Listening, understanding, and exercising judgement Client survey feedback shows that auditors' knowledge of entities' business and operating context is improving and that auditors are investing in work to understand that context.
-Our clients give us improved (or at least maintained) ratings compared with the previous two years for their auditors': New measure in 2010/11 Baseline information being collected in 2009/10 New measure in 2010/11 Baseline information being collected in 2009/10 • understanding of clients' business and the risks that clients face; • general skills and knowledge required to conduct the audit; and provision of useful insights into the clients' business and promote improvement in the business.
-Our quality assurance review of audit and assurance work confirms that auditors are carrying out the requirements of AG-4 (revised).
-New measure in 2010/11 New measure in 2010/11
+All completed 100% achieved satisfactory or better All completed 93% achieved satisfactory or better

+Listening, understanding, and exercising judgement Client survey feedback shows New measure in 2010/11 New measure in 2010/11 that auditors' knowledge of Baseline information Baseline information being entities' business and operating being collected in 2009/10 collected in 2009/10 context is improving and that auditors are investing in work to understand that context.
+Our clients give us improved (or at least maintained) ratings compared with the previous two years for their auditors': understanding of clients' business and the risks that clients face. general skills and knowledge required to conduct the audit; and provision of useful insights into the clients' business and promoting improvement in the business.
+Our quality assurance review New measure in 2010/11 New measure in 2010/11 of audit and assurance work confirms that auditors are carrying out the requirements of AG-4 (revised).